GeorgeMac/GeorgeMac.github.io/about.md

 ![George MacRorie](/assets/me.jpg)

 My name is George MacRorie.
 I am a developer based in Brighton and I write Go for a living.

-I work for Incisive.ly building analytics and optimisation services.
+I am currently transitioning from [incisive.ly](http://incisive.ly) to working with [Ind.ie](http://ind.ie) on Pulse.

-I am currently organising Brightons first Go meetup [GoBUG](http://gobug.me).
+I am currently organising Brighton's first Go meetup [GoBUG](http://gobug.me) as well.
+I am sorry that I am taking a while, bare with me!